 How the structure was created

-To cause such an elaborate interest in the art and architectural circles, 60,000 acrylic optic fibers all 25-foot would go into the design.
-It is these rods that constitute the illusion of a house although the initial design was supposed to come up with a soft piece that could move.
+To cause such an elaborate interest in the art and architectural circles, 60,000 acrylic optic fibers, all 25-foot, would go into the design.
+It is these rods that constitute the illusion of a house, although the initial design was supposed to come up with a soft piece that could move.
 The acrylic rods mimic the action of wheat stalks when the wind blows through them.
-Not considering that the design would be brought down shortly after being put together, Heatherwick aimed to make the seed cathedral one of the main attractions at the expo, ensuring that visitors had enough space to move around it and to remain relevant even in events and programs it does not fit.
+Not considering that the design would be brought down shortly after being put together, Heatherwick aimed to make the seed cathedral one of the main attractions at the expo, ensuring that visitors had enough space to move around it and remain relevant even in events and programs it does not fit.

 Video: Thomas Heatherwick: Building the Seed Cathedral